unexpectedjs/unexpected-express/README.md

 ```

 If you're going to test a piece of middleware extensively, you can create your
-own custom assertion around that to increase DRYness and puts the request
+own custom assertion around that to increase DRYness and put the request
 properties into the subject's spot:

 ```javascript